xpgram/advance-wars/src/00 - Todo List.md

   - [ ] .hideUnit, which could be .unitVisible, is whether the unit is seen on screen; it's a player perspective setting. .stealth and .fog are about board state and are both useful to AI in a way that .hideUnit simply isn't.
   - Do subs have their own hidden setting?
 For stealth.
 Do a little investigating before changing anything.

+- [ ] I have a new debug logging system: add lines for these components to help further diagnose the issue.
 - [ ] CMD → Drop → CMD ∴ Status and HP are missing, but only if place === goal.
   - There is an update discrepancy between CmdMenu and IWS.
 Only one of them can have the preview objects as children, so when IWS wins (for whatever reason) CmdMenu's icons are left blank.
   I think the solution here is to give both containers unique children, not to solve the discrepancy.
 I need to retain animation control, however.
 And I can't let a list of roaming sprite objects grow without limit.